bbauska/UofM-AdvStyling/readme.md

-    -   One is a supplement to your style, if you already coded it up and you just want to add one or two things that Bootstrap can offer, that\'s great.
+    -   One is a supplement to your style, if you already coded it up and you just want to add one or two things that Bootstrap can offer, that&apos;s great.

     -   Another way to look at bootstrap is to download one of their themes and then you go on and you expand upon it or maybe instead take a little bit away.

-So, it\'s important to understand that Bootstrap is something that you want to use, not something that you feel confined by.
+So, it&apos;s important to understand that Bootstrap is something that you want to use, not something that you feel confined by.

--   We\'re going to talk about the basics of Bootstrap.
-We\'re going to talk about navigation and images and the grid system.
-But it\'s important to know that there\'s still going to be many parts left untouched, that we can\'t reach.
+-   We&apos;re going to talk about the basics of Bootstrap.
+We&apos;re going to talk about navigation and images and the grid system.
+But it&apos;s important to know that there&apos;s still going to be many parts left untouched, that we can&apos;t reach.

--   If and when you decide to go and use some of that Bootstrap code, just remember it\'s important to test your code often when you are using something that isn\'t yours.
+-   If and when you decide to go and use some of that Bootstrap code, just remember it&apos;s important to test your code often when you are using something that isn&apos;t yours.
 So, make sure you code a little bit, test, code a little bit, and test.
 And I hope you remember to keep up that practice over this next week when we start adding Bootstrap to our code.
 Thanks.